Eleutherado/VigilanceDecrementExperiment/README.md

 Made using Tkinter

 Vigilance Decrement is the phenomena of decline in performance efficiency over time.
-There are two explanations for Vigilance Decrement (VD) – Understimulation (Boredom) and Resource Depletion.
+There are two explanations for Vigilance Decrement – Understimulation (Boredom) and Resource Depletion.

 Using this program we showed support for Understimulation using a sample of 22 Carnegie Mellon University undergraduate students.

 ## How to Run